-TEACHING/LIBRIANSHIP For Teaching faculty: For Library faculty: Teaching Philosophy List of classes taught by term during promotion period.
+Teaching Philosophy List of classes taught by term during promotion period.
 Syllabi from a range of years for the same courses (including content, organization and methods of evaluation) to demonstrate evolution of approach.
 Exams and other assessment methods Original instructional materials Major assignments for each class Reflections on mentoring and oversight of student scholarship or service learning Evidence of teaching effectiveness Comparative data from the mutually agreed upon student course evaluation instrument (SCEI), provided by the University.
-Peer and supervisor evaluation and observation reports Professional development related to instruction Contributions to course/program design, development, or advancement Additional evidence of instructional success Peer and supervisor evaluations in core areas of librarianship.
-Examination of programmatic documents and contributions to library products and services, Instructional materials, Data from student or faculty ratings of performance in core areas of librarianship, Reflections on evidence of impact of librarianship on student learning and academic success, Evidence of professional renewal and updating of skills and knowledge, Personal philosophy of librarianship, Examples of innovations and refinements in provision of library services and products over time.
-OVERALL EVALUATION OF TEACHING Does Not Meet Meets Expectation Exceeds Expectation
+Peer and supervisor evaluation and observation reports Professional development related to instruction Contributions to course/program design, development, or advancement Additional evidence of instructional success Examination of library products Instructional material Data from stude areas of libraria Reflections on elearning and aca Evidence of proknowledge, Personal philoso Examples of inreservices and processing and proc aterials, ent or faculty ratings of penship, evidence of impact of libra ademic success, ofessional renewal and up ophy of librarianship, novations and refinement oducts over time. erformance in core rarianship on student odating of skills and s in provision of library OVERALL EVALUATION OF TEACHING Does Not Meet Expectation Meets Expectation Exceeds Expectation

-SCHOLARSHIP COMMENTS Scholarly and creative activities that involve clear goals, COMMENTS preparation, appropriate methods, results, and presentation on the part of the faculty and may be evidenced in one or more of the following types of scholarship adapted from Boyer (1990).
-Scholarship of Discovery Refereed publications (including scholarly reviews, essays, articles, monographs, chapters or books), funded research, performances, and exhibitions Conference presentations or adjudication at state, regional, national or international meetings Discipline-appropriate innovation (e.g. patents, methods, procedures, or other recognized contribution) Recognition as a scholar in an identified area External evaluation of scholarly or creative work Scholarship of Integration Interpretation of original research Authorship or co-authorship of integrative scholarship Interdisciplinary grant awards or presentations Scholarship designed to influence organizations or governments Scholarship at boundaries where fields converge Education of non-specialists Scholarly contribution in new contexts (extra- disciplinary efforts) Scholarship of Application Application of one's academic expertise to problems affecting individuals, institutions, or society Peer-reviewed publications of research, case studies, or technical applications Grant awards in support of practice; state, regional, national, or international recognition as a master practitioner Professional certifications, degrees, and other specialty credentials Scholarship of Teaching and Learning Peer-reviewed publications of research related to teaching methodology or learning outcomes Case studies related to teaching-learning Learning theory development Development or testing of educational models or theories; pedagogical changes based on scholarship Accreditation or other comprehensive program reports Successful applications of technology to teaching and learning State, regional, national, or international recognition as a master teacher Published textbooks or other learning aids Grant awards in support of teaching and learning Outcome studies or evaluation/assessment programs Presentations related to teaching and learning.
-OVERALL IMPRESSIONS REGARDING Does Not Meet Meets Expectations Exceeds Expectations SCHOLARSHIP Expectation
+SCHOLARSHIP COMMENTS Scholarly and creative activities that involve clear goals, preparation, appropriate methods, results, and presentation on the part of the faculty and may be evidenced in one or more of the following types of scholarship adapted from Boyer (1990). i Scholarship of Discovery Refereed publications (including scholarly reviews, essays, articles, monographs, chapters or books), funded research, performances, and exhibitions Conference presentations or adjudication at state, regional, national or international meetings • Discipline-appropriate innovation (e.g. patents, methods, procedures, or other recognized contribution) • Recognition as a scholar in an identified area • External evaluation of scholarly or creative work Scholarship of Integration Interpretation of original research • Authorship or co-authorship of integrative scholarship • Interdisciplinary grant awards or presentations • Scholarship designed to influence organizations or governments • Scholarship at boundaries where fields converge Education of non-specialists • Scholarly contribution in new contexts (extra- disciplinary efforts) Scholarship of Application Application of one's academic expertise to problems affecting individuals, institutions, or society • Peer-reviewed publications of research, case studies, or technical applications • Grant awards in support of practice; state, regional, national, or international recognition as a master practitioner • Professional certifications, degrees, and other specialty credentials Scholarship of Teaching and Learning • Peer-reviewed publications of research related to teaching methodology or learning outcomes Case studies related to teaching-learning Learning theory development • Development or testing of educational models or theories; pedagogical changes based on scholarship • Accreditation or other comprehensive program reports • Successful applications of technology to teaching and learning • State, regional, national, or international recognition as a master teacher • Published textbooks or other learning aids • Grant awards in support of teaching and learning Outcome studies or evaluation/assessment programs • Presentations related to teaching and learning.
+OVERALL IMPRESSIONS REGARDING Does Not Meet Meets Expectations Exceeds Expectations SCHOLARSHIP Expectation -

-SERVICE COMMENTS

-Institutional

-Student Advising

-Service to student clubs/organizations

-Mentoring of junior faculty

-Department/division level service

-College level service

-Collegiality

-Professional level service

-Public or private community level service

-Leadership roles at institutional, public or community level

-OVERALL IMPRESSIONS REGARDING SERVICE Does Not Meet Meets Expectation Exceeds Expectation

-OVERALL INFRESSIONS REGARDING SERVICE Expectation Wieets Expectation Exceeds Expectation

-Expectation

-Other COMMENTS

-Annual Faculty Reports from promotion period

-Previous documentation from PRCs and Dean

-Letters of support from students, colleagues, and

-other professional commentators

-Updated CV
+SERVICE Institutional Student Advising Service to student clubs/organizations Mentoring of junior faculty Department/division level service College level service Collegiality Professional level service Public or private community level service Leadership roles at institutional, public or community level COMMENTS OVERALL IMPRESSIONS REGARDING SERVICE Does Not Meet Expectation Meets Expectation Exceeds Expectation Other Annual Faculty Reports from promotion period Previous documentation from PRCs and Dean Letters of support from students, colleagues, and other professional commentators Updated CV COMMENTS 1